FuelLabs/sway/docs/src/forc/plugins.md

 Server::run{addr=127.0.0.1:3030}: listening on http://127.0.0.1:3030
 ```

+You can visit http://127.0.0.1:3030 to check out the network explorer!

 ## Writing your own plugin

 We encourage anyone to write and publish their own `forc` plugin to enhance their development experience.